 Many preventive and routine medical expenses, as well as expenses incurred for a serious illness or injury, are covered.
 This section describes which expenses are covered expenses.
-Only expenses incurred for the services and supplies shown in this section are covered expenses.
-All expenses are covered at 85% of the Allowed Amount after the deductible, unless otherwise stated.
-Please see the "Overview of Your Benefits" at the beginning of this SPD for information on percentage payments, co-payments or frequency limitations.
+Only expenses incurred for the services and supplies shown in this section are medical expenses covered by Aetna.
+Unless specified below, prescription drugs and supplements are covered by the Benefit Fund (see Section II.C).
+All medical expenses described in this section are covered at 85% of the Allowed Amount after the deductible, unless otherwise stated.
+Please see the Overview of Your Benefits section (see page 17) for information on percentage payments, co-payments or frequency limitations.
 Other limitations and exclusions may apply.